Ethical-Intelligence-Lab/evaluative_trajectories_2/README.md

 Julian De Freitas, Pechthida Kim, Tomer Ullman

 ## Instructions
+* For topic modelling, install 'gsl' (If you use homebrew, execute `brew install gsl`)
 * First run `tools/Lifelines_Generate_Plots.R`, since we will use the variables generated here in the other analyses.

 ### E1 Customer Journeys: